 Implement Direct Mail Retargeting

-Cart abandonment is closely related to the site abandonment.
+Cart abandonment is closely related to site abandonment.
 This occurs when a consumer abandons a site entirely before performing the sought-after action.
 There can, of course, be many reasons why a consumer may leave a digital shopping cart or an online retailer’s website.
 Some become distracted by other things and forget about making the purchase entirely.

 In this case, direct mail retargeting can help remind them to complete the purchase.
 This works by recording such a person’s IP address and then using the information obtained from that data to send them direct mail related to the relevant products and services.
 This can help ensure that those leads do not go to waste.